 “Entre vous!”
 Well, now that is gracious, aggressively so.
 And weirdly charming.
 Charming in the way we might imagine Beverly Michaels angrily letting in Percy Helton in Wicked Woman.
 Gracious in the way Shelley Winters might attempt to impress James Mason’s Humber Humbert in Lolita.
-Loud and obnoxious and scarily friendly, but, delightful, in her own way.
+Loud and scarily friendly, but, delightful, in her own way.
 And harder.
 And tougher.
 And sadder.
-Who the hell does Guild think he is?
+But the hell does Guild think he is?
 Payton just happened to be a Hollywood prostitute at the time, living with her pimp.
 What made Guild any more superior?
 Had Charles Bukowski been privy to this (and one wonders if Payton and Bukowski ever crossed paths – they were imbibing in nearby Hollywood watering holes), he would’ve lessoned Guild on manners regarding the proper slumming of winos.
 This is, in Bukowki’s words, a “distressed goddess” you’re dealing with here.
 A woman who went from once being married to intellectual, dapper Franchot Tone to knifed by a trick (“Thirty-eight stitches from my fleshy belly down.”)
 And then there was Tom Neal.
 Entre vous at your own risk.

-Guild was the ghostwriter behind Payton’s infamous autobiography boasting the blazing, pre-hashtag anti slut shaming title, “I Am Not Ashamed” (which she did indeed, say, bless her) a man who exploited and recorded a wine soaked, washed-up, once-gorgeous ex-movie-star at the lowest point of her life.
+Guild was the ghostwriter behind Payton’s infamous autobiography boasting the blazing, pre-hashtag anti slut-shaming title, “I Am Not Ashamed” (which she did indeed, say, bless her) a man who exploited and recorded a wine soaked, once-gorgeous ex-movie-star at one of the lowest points of her life.
 Guild also penned Hedy Lamar’s scandalous “Ecstasy and Me” as well as books on Frank Sinatra, Jayne Mansfield and Fatty Arbuckle, and then, moving to Holloway House, cranked out titles like, “Street of Ho's.”
 Yes, “Street of Ho’s.”
 He’s an odd writer.
 Terrible, in some cases, but when merged with Payton, something interesting happened.
 There’s a hyper-drama and unaffected quality to the prose, likely as Barbara’s mental state at the time, the way drink and drugs crank you up and flatten you out.
 Yes, Guild was strange too.
 As described by The Stranger’s Paul Collins, perhaps the only writer who marked the ten year anniversary of Guild’s passing, the 1976 “Street of Ho’s” reads “like... well, like Bob Hope's assistant writing a novel about hookers.
 Representative sentence: ‘Sheila made him a ham and cheese sandwich and they made love while he ate.’”

-Guild tapped out Payton’s tome quickly, serialized it in some scandal rags, and publisher Holloway House paid her 1,000 bucks -- money that dissolved in a bottle of booze or burned up on a bent spoon of heroin.
+Guild tapped out Payton’s tome quickly, serialized it in some scandal rags, and publisher Holloway House paid her 1,000 bucks -- money that supposedly dissolved in a bottle of booze or burned up on a bent spoon of heroin.
 The book came and went and then, through time, came back again, a cult curiosity.
 The ultimate downfall.
 Who had ever written a book this unabashedly unashamed?
 No one.

 But here’s the thing, Payton’s drunken ramblings and recollections (who knows how much are true or truer than you could ever imagine?) melding with Guild’s jazzed-up pulp speak becomes something of a minor masterpiece (though minor is not exactly the right word here...).
-A dime store (in the best sense of the term) “Notes From Underground” -- the bellowing of the underground woman, telling us there is something wrong with her looks (and most certainly her liver), filled with regret, self doubt, black humor, pride and touching reassurance that it might work out one day knowing damn well it won’t.
+A dime store (in the best sense of the term) “Notes From Underground” -- the bellowing of the underground woman, telling us there is something wrong with her looks (and most certainly her liver), filled with regret, self-doubt, black humor, pride and touching reassurance that it might work out one day knowing damn well it probably won’t.
 As she, via Guild, wrote with all the flavor of Horace McCoy: “Forever is just a weekend, more or less.”